glic3rinu/passlib/docs/password_hash_api.rst

 Optional Attributes
 =================================
-Many of the handlers in passlib expose the following informational attributes, though their presence is not uniform across all handlers in passlib.
+Many of the handlers expose the following informational attributes (though their presence is not uniform or required as of this version of Passlib).

 .. todo::